 |3 to 4 years||11 to 13 hours||10 to12 hours||1 to 2 hours|

 Your child’s early years are the perfect time for you to establish a bedtime routine.
 Once consistent, he will surely appreciate and follow easily.
-This will help him get relaxed and this will simply make him go to sleep quickly.
+This will help them get relaxed and this will simply make him go to sleep quickly.

 Your routine can be giving him a warm bath, putting on his pyjamas, drinking milk, reading a bedtime story and any activity that you think can calm your child.
 Just be sure to end your ritual in your toddler’s bedroom.